 “I know.
 Let’s go back to the device.”
 Frank struggled to stand up again, succeeding by favouring his right leg.

 Carrie wondered what more she should or could say.
 Nothing came to mind.
-So she offered Frank a hand and supported him as best as she could they struggled back up the slope.
+She would control her anger from now on, maybe that would be enough.
+She offered Frank a hand and supported him as best as she could they struggled back up the slope.

-“Oh, shut– Frank, stop with the platitudes,” Carrie revised.
-She began to count off on her fingers.
+“Oh, shut– Frank, stop trying to make me feel better,” Carrie revised.
+Forcing herself to speak calmly, she began to count off on her fingers.
 “I have a headache, and a runny nose, and I’m possibly getting a temperature, and I’m hungry, and tired and goddamn it, you’re no better off, so why am I complaining to you?”
-She collapsed, putting her head between her knees.
-“It’s been over a DAY, and we’re no further ahead!!”
+She collapsed at that, putting her head between her knees.
+“It’s been over a DAY, and we’re no further ahead.”

 Aloud, all he said was, “It’s clouding over anyway, maybe it’s time for a break.”

-Carrie snorted.
+Carrie let out a grumbling noise.
 There he was, acting all calm and congenial again.
 Saying nice things for no discernible reason, offering help without expecting any favours in return.
 How incredibly naive.
 The real world didn’t work that way – being pleasant for the sake of being pleasant only made you into an easy target.
 Or into a tool that could be exploited.

 Under normal circumstances Carrie would personally show Frank the error of his ways… yet right now she was finding this quality of his oddly enviable.
-And she had to remind herself that this Frank hadn’t spent a couple years in high school yet.
-She wondered absently whether the Frank of her time period had really managed to maintain the same positive outlook.
+Of course, unlike her, he hadn’t spent a couple years in high school yet.
+She wondered absently whether the Frank of her time period had really managed to maintain this same outlook on life.

 Carrie pinched the bridge of her nose.
 “Yeah.
 That’s what you said three hours ago,” she murmured.

 Frank looked back over in her direction and saw Carrie’s eyes starting to brim with tears.
-He was surprised it had taken this long – he’d cried a bit himself last night, after she’d fallen asleep.
-After all, no need to be brave for the both of them if she was unconscious.
+He was surprised it had taken this long – he’d cried a bit last night himself, after she’d fallen asleep.
+No need to be brave for the both of them if she was unconscious, right?

-For that matter, Frank wasn’t certain if his continued desire to project reassurance was due more to male stereotypes, or this curious temporal situation that seemed to have put her life in greater danger than his own.
-Since his future existed in her past.
+For that matter, Frank wasn’t certain if his continued desire to project reassurance was due more to male stereotypes, or the curious temporal situation that seemed to have put her life in greater danger than his own.
+Since his future still existed in her past.

 Frank pursed his lips.
 Carrie was sounding so serious it was scary.
 “You told me yesterday you had no intention of dying.”

 “I don’t.
 But maybe it’s not my decision.
 Maybe you can’t fight fate.
-I can’t recall the last time I felt so helpless – unless it’s the day when I finally accepted my mama wasn’t coming back.
+I can’t recall the last time I felt so helpless – unless it’s when I finally realized Mom wasn’t coming back.
 Which is probably not a coincidence.”
-Carrie both coughed and sniffled at the same time.
-“God, why is everything coming back to her now… and why is this damn cold making my eyes water so damn much…”

-Frank reached out to gently place a hand on Carrie’s shoulder.
+Frank paused before reaching out to gently place a hand on Carrie’s shoulder.
 She didn’t shrug him off.
 “Here’s the thing,” he said.
 “I survive another two years relative to you, right?
 And I’m NOT going to leave you behind.
-So we must both get out of this somehow!
+So we must both get out of this somehow.
 Yeah?”
 He ventured a smile.

-“You say that now,” Carrie fired back despondently without even looking up.
-“But I’ve been thinking, if my mother’s alive, and I don’t remember that, I may have changed my history by picking you up too.
+“You say that now,” Carrie fired back without even looking up.
+“But I’ve been thinking about it.
+If my mom’s alive in the present, and I don’t remember it, I may have changed history by picking you up too.
 All we’ve got to point to your survival is my swan – which could have been broken by someone ELSE originally, right?
-Meaning I’ve changed everything, and my memory is wrong.
-So my curiosity and headstrong attitude will ultimately kill us BOTH.”
+Meaning I’m changing everything, and my memory is wrong.
+So my curiosity and headstrong attitude will kill us BOTH here.”